Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: Introduction

 An illustrative example of DeLaLA is shown in Fig. \ref{fig:illustratingFig}.
 DeLaLA first constructs OLF from the input data without labels, then the most divergent and representative samples, which are recognized as the root and leaves with maximum depth in a subtree, are chosen to label.
 Thirdly, the labeled exemplar data are used to train a series of large margin metric with KLMCA.
 After the nonlinear projection is learned, each class of exemplar samples will be pull to a compact region and different class of data are pushed far away from each other.
 Finally, the ultimate classification is fulfilled by applying the learned metrics to the unlabeled data and assigned the labels to the projected representations according to a simple 1NN policy.

-The main contributions of DeLaLA are as follows. \begin{enumerate} \item Deterministically (rather than randomly as the existing approaches) selecting the most representative and the most divergent samples to label guarantees the stability of the SSL performance; \item The training of DeLaLA is highly efficient.
-The construction of an OLF is easy to accelerate and the learning of a nonlinear projection onto a new space is fast because it is trained on just a few representative samples; \item The core structure of DeLaLA is the leading tree, which is more natural and stable to reflect the true neighborhoods in data than \emph{k}-nearest neighbor.
+The main contributions of DeLaLA are as follows. \begin{enumerate} \item Deterministically (rather than randomly as the existing approaches) selecting the most representative and the most divergent samples to label via topological homeomorphism, which guarantees the stability of the SSL performance.
+The idea combines the robustness and uncertainty policies in active learning, but the selection is performed with only one shot. \item The training of DeLaLA is highly efficient.
+The construction of an OLF is easy to accelerate and the learning of a nonlinear projection onto a lower dimensional space is fast because it is trained on just a few selected samples. \item The core structure of DeLaLA is the leading tree, which is more natural and stable to reflect the true neighborhoods in data than \emph{k}-nearest neighbor.
 The micro-clusters formed with leading tree are stable while those formed by \emph{k}-means are changeable when the number \emph{k} or the initial center guess is different. \item The leading tree structure is convenient to present a hierarchical clustering result \cite{xu2016denpehc}.
 Therefore, DeLaLA can learn a succession of global-local metrics to address the issue of multi-modal and mix-modal phenomenon \cite{zhang2021semi} in many-class classification. \end{enumerate} In addition, DeLaLA shows encouraging accuracy and actual running time in the empirical validation, which is in accordance with the theoretical analysis.

 The rest of the paper is organized as follows.
 Section \ref{sec:RelatedWorks} briefly reviews the related work.
-The model of DeLaLA is presented in details in Section 3.
-Section 4 analyzes the computation complexity of DeLaLA and discusses the relationship to other researches, and Section 5 describes the experimental study.
-The conclusion is given in Section 6.
+The model of DeLaLA is presented in details in Section \ref{sec:DeLaLA}.
+Section \ref{sec:discussion} analyzes the computation complexity of DeLaLA and discusses the relationship to other researches, and Section \ref{sec:Experiments} describes the experimental study.
+The conclusion is given in Section \ref{sec:Conclusion}.